Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: : Hyperparameter Importance in Conditional Search Spaces

 where the expectations and variances are taken under the empirical distribution restricted to the top-$\gamma$ region $\mathcal{X}_\gamma$.

 The inter-regime variance captures differences across regimes, weighted by their frequency in the top-$\gamma$ region.
 However, for conditional hyperparameters, the regime $I^{(d)}$ is determined by other hyperparameters (\eg, parent choices) rather than by the $d$-th hyperparameter itself.
-As a result, attributing this inter-regime effect to the $d$-th hyperparameter is often inappropriate: it can reflect changes in upstream decisions rather than the effect of the value of $x^{(d)}$ itself.
-In fact, we can show that the standard local marginal variance of a conditioned hyperparameter includes the conditioning variable's local marginal variance, and is therefore always no smaller than it (cf. \cref{thm:gating-leakage} in \cref{apx:leakage-of-gating-effects-in-standard-local-hpi}).
-In particular, this leakage implies that even inactive hyperparameters can be assigned non-negligible importance solely due to upstream choices.
+Thus, attributing this inter-regime effect to the $d$-th hyperparameter is often inappropriate.
+In fact, we can show that the standard local marginal variance of a conditioned hyperparameter is lower-bounded by the conditioning variable's local marginal variance, implying systematic leakage (\cf \cref{thm:gating-leakage} in \cref{apx:leakage-of-gating-effects-in-standard-local-hpi}).
+Consequently, even inactive hyperparameters can receive non-negligible importance solely due to upstream choices.
 Such behavior is undesirable because tuning an inactive hyperparameter has no effect on the objective and is therefore meaningless.

-Motivated by this consideration, we define the local HPI for conditional hyperparameters using only the within-regime component: \begin{definition}[Conditional Local HPI] For a conditional hyperparameter $x^{(d)}$, we define the \emph{conditional local HPI} at level $\gamma$ as:
+Motivated by this consideration, we define the local HPI for conditional hyperparameters using only the within-regime component. \begin{definition}[Conditional Local HPI] For a conditional hyperparameter $x^{(d)}$, we define the \emph{conditional local HPI} at level $\gamma$ as:

-where $v_{\gamma,\mathrm{within}}^{(d)}$ is the within-regime local marginal variance defined as:
+where $\smash{v_{\gamma,\mathrm{within}}^{(d)}}$ is the within-regime local marginal variance defined as:

-\end{definition} Intuitively, $v_{\gamma,\mathrm{within}}^{(d)}$ quantifies how much the value of the $d$-th hyperparameter changes the likelihood of being in the tighter top set $\mathcal{X}_{\gamma^\prime}$, \emph{after fixing the regime}.
+\end{definition} Intuitively, $\smash{v_{\gamma,\mathrm{within}}^{(d)}}$ quantifies how much the value of the $d$-th hyperparameter changes the likelihood of being in the tighter top set $\mathcal{X}_{\gamma^\prime}$, after fixing the regime.
 When the hyperparameter is not conditional (\ie, $K^{(d)}=1$), the inter-regime term in \cref{eq:var-decomp-within-inter} vanishes and $v_{\gamma,\mathrm{within}}^{(d)}$ reduces to the standard local HPI.
-The empirical difference in HPI performance between $v_{\gamma,\mathrm{within}}^{(d)}$ and the original $v_{\gamma}^{(d)}$ is examined in detail in \cref{sec:ablation-study}.
+The empirical difference in HPI performance between $\smash{v_{\gamma,\mathrm{within}}^{(d)}}$ and the original $\smash{v_{\gamma}^{(d)}}$ is examined in detail in \cref{sec:ablation-study}.